Keyboard shortcuts

 Tip

-Cloesce runs entirely on Cloudflare Workers, so familiarity with Workers and Wrangler is recommended.
-If you are new to Workers, check out the Cloudflare Workers documentation.
+Cloesce runs on Cloudflare Workers.
+Familiarity with Workers and Wrangler is recommended.
+If you are new to Workers, check out the official Cloudflare Workers documentation.

 Welcome to the Getting Started guide.
-This document will help you set up a basic Cloesce project using the create-cloesce template.
 This guide covers:

 • Installing Cloesce